Teresa Baksa: A Pictorial Biography

 Harvard Years/ Art History

-In order to earn her degree in a reasonable amount of years, Teresa switched her work schedule to part-time, and became a full-time student.
-In the evening she would leave the commotion of the working day behind, pass through the gates of Harvard Yard and into the quiet hush of the world of ideas.
-The rigor of the lecture hall was balanced with trips to art museums in Boston and New York City, and most influential, a class trip to Italy led by art historian, Professor Ivan Galantic.
+To complete her degree in a timely manner, Teresa became a part-time worker and a full-time student.
+In the evenings, she would leave the busy workday, entering Harvard Yard into a calm environment of ideas.
+The challenges of lectures were complemented by visits to art museums in Boston and New York City, with the most impactful being a class trip to Italy led by art historian Professor Ivan Galantic.

 Professor Ivan Galantic with Harvard Extension School and Tufts University students.
 Rome, Italy, April, 1982 Photo by Teresa Welch